tinally/Restaurant-Tablet/phase2/readme.txt

 # Group 0437

 Everything is located under the "projects" directory.
+There are separate modules to facilitate cooperation between client/server (this application works ... over the network).
 Gradle should take care of everything.

-First run ServerLauncher.
+First run ServerLauncher inside the "remoting" module.
-Then, at the same time, run MasterGUI.
+Then, at the same time, run MasterGUI inside the "gui" module.
 * THE DEFAULT LOGIN IS admin/admin *
 More details below.